abouelelas/note-taker/README.md

 * The application frontend has already been created, I built the backend and connect the two.

-* The following HTML routes should be created:
+* The following HTML routes were created:

   * GET `/notes` - Should return the `notes.html` file.